 maintenance of active containment structures such as holding tanks or ponds that may hold substantial volumes of fluid and any control mechanisms to maintain the appropriate level of material for those structures requiring daily or weekly attention.

 an engineering control located in the easement that requires a cap to prevent direct exposure to contaminated soil or to minimize the leaching of contaminants into the groundwater, and if an easement holder has the right to conduct activities that may interfere with the establishment or maintenance of this control.
+However, if the easement is expected to be used only infrequently, and thereby interference with the engineering control occurs only infrequently, such as is the case with many types of utility easements, and the use of the easement does not prevent the property owner from maintaining the engineering control, then a joinder and consent may not be necessary.

 an easement holder has the right to disturb the soil or groundwater for construction and maintenance unless it is demonstrated that during the construction of the use allowed in the easement or its maintenance: